 Flores Perez v.
 Holder, No. 12-71363 (9th Cir. amicus brief submitted Jan.
 3, 2014)

-The LAC, in collaboration with Jenner and Block, submitted two amicus briefs challenging the Board of Immigration Appeals’ denial of motions to suppress evidence unlawfully obtained by ICE in a worksite raid.
-The LAC argued that ICE violated the Fourth Amendment by seizing employees during the execution of a search warrant for documents at a restaurant, where ICE sought to question the employees as to their immigration status even though officers had no particularized suspicion that they had committed any immigration violation.
-Further, the LAC argued that the Fourth Amendment violation was consistent with a widespread pattern of ICE raids on homes and businesses, conducted in order to detain and interrogate large numbers of individuals without individualized suspicion.
+The Immigration Council, in collaboration with Jenner and Block, submitted two amicus briefs challenging the Board of Immigration Appeals’ denial of motions to suppress evidence unlawfully obtained by ICE in a worksite raid.
+The Council argued that ICE violated the Fourth Amendment by seizing employees during the execution of a search warrant for documents at a restaurant, where ICE sought to question the employees as to their immigration status even though officers had no particularized suspicion that they had committed any immigration violation.
+Further, the Council argued that the Fourth Amendment violation was consistent with a widespread pattern of ICE raids on homes and businesses, conducted in order to detain and interrogate large numbers of individuals without individualized suspicion.

 In December 2013, the parties in Sanchez Lopez filed a joint motion for remand to the Board for administrative closure, which the court granted.
 Flores Perez currently is pending before the Ninth Circuit.
 The Petitioners in these cases are represented by the ACLU Immigrants’ Rights Project, Delores Street Community Services, and Morrison & Foerster.